juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ## How to use pdflatex to produce an pdf file
-This command should work as normal from the command line
+This command should work as normal from the command line (or you can use your usual LaTeX editor)
 ```
 pdflatex thesis.tex
 ```

 ## How to use latexml to produce an epub file
 Here are [Instructions on installing LaTeXMml](https://math.nist.gov/~BMiller/LaTeXML/get.html).
-To run it on this document from the command line run
+To run it on this document from the command line
 ```
 latexmlc -dest=epub thesis.tex
 ```